DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

     )
     ```
     The action is called eat, and has also two parametersː ?person of type Person and ?food of type Food
-    **IMPORTANT**ː the names of the variables ?person and ?food have to match with the names of the state's input ports person and food.
+    **IMPORTANT**: The names of the variables ?person and ?food have to match with the names of the state's input ports person and food (neglecting the questionmark).
 But not every parameter of the action has to have an corresponding input port in the state and vice versa.

 8. In further states you can click auto complete, (bewareː auto complete is just a best effort approach, it works fine in most cases (I don't know a case yet, where it doesn't work), nevertheless you should check the results.) but in this first state I will explain all fields.